The Fire of Desire (2021)

 Feeding the Fire

 The question becomes, what do we burn for?
 In other words, what do we strongly desire?
-If we made a list of the desires that are seeking to control us, what would we learn about our true spiritual condition?
+If we made a list of the desires seeking to control us, what would we learn about our true spiritual condition?
 What desires are we feeding (so to speak).
 Like feeding a fire–the more we feed our desires, the stronger they become.
-At the end of the day, there are only two categories for our desires: those of the flesh and those of the Spirit.
+At the end of the day, there are only two categories for our desires: those of the flesh and the Spirit.

 We listed the desires of a Spirit-filled life expressed in Paul’s longing to be with Jesus and the saints or Peter’s desire for God’s word.
 A Spirit-filled life burns to do God’s will and love and serve Him; however, He moves us to do it.
 It stands to reason that as we act in obedience, we are stoking this fiery desire.